 Grab your lighter concealer and hit the following areas:

 Before you start blending with your Micro Mini BB, hold up!
-Blending out your concealer immediately will cause it to sheer out more than you want, and you need it to sink in when using concealer as foundation.
+Blending out your concealer immediately will cause it to shear out more than you want, and you need it to sink in when using concealer as foundation.
 So dot your spots and wait a minute before blending.
 Better yet: Dab and then do #4 before circling back to blend out bright spots.

 4. Spot-treat Second